Whistleblower: TSA Failed To Protect Staff, Endangered Passengers During Pandemic

 "Waiting two or more weeks for them may be too late," Krekorian wrote back.

-To date, TSA says 695 agency employees have tested positive for the Coronavirus, and five employees have died as a result.
-In addition, one screening contractor has died due to COVID-19.
+To date, TSA says 695 agency employees have tested positive for the coronavirus, and five employees have died as a result.
+In addition, one screening contractor has died because of COVID-19.

 Publicly, the TSA's leadership suggested that they were adequately prepared for the pandemic.